 But it’s an arcade game, and being such it got old fast for me.
 There is only so much that can be done while playing this game, and once you’ve managed your way through that you’ll be left doing one thing: repeating it all.
 Topping that off are the graphics – they’re showing their age in today’s era.
 They’re not horrible like the recent Resident Evil series re-release on PSN/XBLA, but they’re nothing to write home about.
 As an added bonus to the graphics, the ridiculous 90’s music is fun to listen to, but it repeats after a bit and it gets stale.

 Listen – if you were a fan of this game originally and a huge Dreamcast supporter: get it.
 It’s a fun arcade-style game that can keep you entertained for a few hours and cost less than playing this at the arcade most likely.
 I had my time with it and left feeling like I had a blast for the first hour or so after I learned the controls and nuances of the game.
 The last 2 or so hours I was getting bored or frustrated, or both.
-I feel like it’s a relic now though and that its age hasn’t done it any favors.Note: The SEGA Bass Fishing review was written based on the Xbox 360 version of the game provided by the publisher.
+I feel like it’s a relic now though and that its age hasn’t done it any favors.Note: SEGA Bass Fishing was reviewed on Xbox 360.
+A digital copy of the game provided by the publisher.